Classic 3 Day Event FAQs

 Q: In reading the schedule, I am trying to decide whether to arrive Wednesday or Thursday?

 Q: It says that the horse inspection demo is from 9:30-10:30 on Thursday.
 But does that timeframe also include the actual inspection?

 A: The discussion, demo and practice session for the horse inspection is Wednesday morning.
-The formal Horse Inspection is Wednesday afternoon between 3:30 and 4:30.
+The formal Horse Inspection is Wednesday afternoon starting at noon.